iammerrick/nodepp/README.md

-This project is meant to be a library which permits C++ coders to take advantage of the asynchronous event-loop lambda-based IO approach made populate by Node.js.
+This project is meant to be a library which permits C++ coders to take advantage of the asynchronous event-loop lambda-based IO approach made popular by Node.js.
 At the moment, this is simply a toy project that I am playing with.
 I am happy to accept any assistance or hear of any interest.